 But when brand purpose is led by the marketing team, and not embraced more broadly by the organization as a whole, it’s nothing more than a campaign.
 “Purpose” that doesn’t influence decisions being made by operations, finance, R&D, leadership teams, customer-facing staff, etc., is just a marketing message.
 If your products and services don’t demonstrate your purpose on a consistent basis, your customers will see it.
 And they’ll be gone as quickly as they came.

-As we’ve worked with purpose over the past six years in our brand and consulting work, I’ve found there’s three easy to spot tell-tale signs whether your organization is embracing a new purpose, or if you’re just messaging a new campaign direction.
+As we’ve worked with purpose over the past six years in our brand and consulting work, I’ve found there are three easy-to-spot tell-tale signs whether your organization is embracing a new purpose, or if you’re just messaging a new campaign direction.

 3 ways to know if your brand purpose is really a purpose (not a campaign)